Loading...

 So the average speed will also be between those two values.

-I'd like to check that you understood what I said there, so I've got another example here.
+I'd like to check that you understood what I said there.

-Which of these would be its average speed?
 So pause the video, make your selection, and then restart.

-Okay, as we said earlier, the average speed is gonna be somewhere between the starting speed and the end speed when it's rolling down the ramp, and the only value that fits that is 1.
+Okay, as we said earlier, the average speed is gonna be somewhere between the starting speed and the end speed when it's rolling down the ramp.

-5 metres per second.
+5 meters per second.

-We can calculate her average speed from the distance and time information, but we can also examine her instantaneous speed during the race, and that's what I'd like you to do.
+We can calculate her average speed from the distance and time and information, but we can also examine her instantaneous speed during the race, and that's what I'd like you to do.

-I'd like you to fill in the gaps to describe Flo-Jo's world-record-breaking 100 metre race, and I'd like you to only use the words average and instantaneous.
+I'd like you to only use the words average and instantaneous.

-Looking at the gaps, I'd like you to fill those in using the words average or instantaneous, and you can use those words as often as you want.
+So I want you to read through the rest of the information on that page, the three paragraphs, looking at the gaps, I'd like you to fill those in using the words average or instantaneous, and you can use those words as often as you want.

-So pause the video, fill in the gaps, and restart, and I'll go through it with you.
+So pause the video, fill in the gaps, and restart and I'll go through it with you.

 Okay, let's have a look through and see what the answers were.

-In 1998, Flo-Jo ran the 100 metres in 10.
+In 1998, Flo-Jo ran the 100 meters in 10.

 49 seconds and set a new world record.